Rab Butler: 1942–1945

-The bill became the Education Act 1944 and is often known as the "Butler Act".
+The resulting bill became the Education Act 1944 and is often known as the "Butler Act".
 It brought in free secondary education; until then, many grammar schools charged for entry, albeit with local authority assistance for poorer pupils in recent years.
-The Act institutionalised the Tripartite System, with children graded in the eleven plus exam.
-It also expanded nursery provision and raised the school leaving age to 15, with a commitment to raise it further to 16 but that would not happen until 1972).
-The Church groups were satisfied as well.
-Butler thought that Conservative MPs who opposed the Act "a stupid lot".
+The Act expanded nursery provision and raised the school leaving age to 15, with a commitment to raise it further to 16 (not implemented until 1972).

 At the second reading in March 1944, Thelma Cazalet-Keir, part of Quintin Hogg's Tory Reform Committee, proposed two amendments, one to raise the school leaving age to 16 by 1951 and another demanding equal pay for women teachers.
 The latter passed by one vote on 28 March 1944.
 This was the only time the Coalition suffered a significant defeat in a division.
 Churchill made the amendment a matter of confidence and ensured its defeat on 30 March.
 This was one of the events which made Churchill and the Conservatives appear reactionary and contributed to their election defeat in 1945.
 The Butler Act became law in August 1944.

 With party politics restarting, Butler opposed the nationalisation of iron and steel on 9 April 1945.
 After the end of the European War in May, Butler was Minister of Labour for two months in the Churchill caretaker ministry.
 In the Labour landslide of July 1945 he held Saffron Walden narrowly, his majority falling to 1,158.
-His rival was the wartime mayor of Saffron Walden.
 He would probably not have held the seat if the Liberal candidate had not polled over 3,000 votes and split the opposition vote.

 In opposition

 After the Conservatives were defeated in the 1945 general election, Butler emerged as the most prominent figure in the rebuilding of the party.
 He became Chairman of the Conservative Research Department, assisted by David Clarke and Michael Fraser.
-He was opposed to detailed policy-making, not least as he felt the party was not yet pointing in the ideological direction that he wanted.
 In 1946, he became chairman of the Industrial Policy Committee.
 In 1947, the Industrial Charter was produced, which advocated full employment and acceptance of the welfare state.
-Butler himself said that those who advocated "creating pools of unemployment should be thrown into them and made to swim".
-In 1950, he welcomed the "One Nation" pamphlet produced by new MPs, including Iain Macleod, Angus Maude, Edward Heath and Enoch Powell.